awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

  To include a method or integration request parameter as part of a cache key in the API Gateway console, select **Caching** after you add the parameter\.

-![\[Include Method or Integration Parameters as Cache Keys to Index Cached Response\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-caching-including-parameter-as-cache-key.png)
+![\[Include method or integration parameters as cache keys to index cached response\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-caching-including-parameter-as-cache-key.png)

-## Flush the API Stage Cache in API Gateway<a name="flush-api-caching"></a>
+## Flush the API stage cache in API Gateway<a name="flush-api-caching"></a>

  When API caching is enabled, you can flush your API stage's entire cache to ensure your API's clients get the most recent responses from your integration endpoints\.